Kayli/logspub/linguistics-discourse.md

-# notes about topics related to discourse analyiss
+# notes about topics related to discourse analyis

 ## definition [^2]